I am afraid of Beauty!

 again in my lust for the beautiful feminine

-having previously burned myself and her too
+having previously burned myself and the goddess too

 So here, tonight, yes

-sitting naked in front of the
+in front of the realization

-realization that I am afraid of beauty
+that I am afraid of beauty

 and drawn, inexplicably, to look yet again